yoo2001818/shortly.me/README.md

 Download the database files, And paste all the files into ```dict``` folder.

 # Running
-You may need to populate the dictionary database if you are running it for the first time.
-The program should do it automatically, but you can call it manually if you want to.
-You can type ```node lib/importer.js``` to populate database.

-After populating the database, You can run the program with ```node index.js```.
+You need to grab the database file first.
+After that, you can open the server with ```node index.js```.

 The server's default port is 1337.